ballerina-platform/module-ballerinax-cdata.connect/ballerina/Module.md

     ```

     Use the `execute` operation to perform DML and DDL operations.
-    Let’s assume,
-    - `Salesforce1` is the connection name.
-    - `Salesforce` is the data source name.
-    - `Lead` is the table name.

     Following is a sample code to insert data into a Salesforce table named `Lead`